This article includes best practices for running a Split Synchronizer.

 - ℷ = T(h) / Xh = 60,000 / 108,000 = 0.55

-- ℷ is less than 1: The configuration above is not enough to flush Impressions.
+- ℷ is less than 1: The configuration above is not enough to flush impressions.
 It needs more than one hour to evict and send all the elements to the Split servers.
-However, the Synchronizer will continue to receive elements over the next hour.
-In this case, the corrective action will be either increasing the number of threads if the default is one.
+However, the Synchronizer continues to receive elements over the next hour.
+In this case, the corrective action is increasing the number of threads if the default is one.
 Then, proceed to decrease the rate of flush as indicated in the previous section.

 Example 3